-Hapa derives from the Hawaiian pidgin phrase hapa haole used to describe mixed-race people — originally, half Hawaiian and half other.
+Hapa derives from the Hawaiian pidgin phrase hapa haole (“half white”) used to describe mixed-race people — originally, half Hawaiian and half other.
 It’s short for “hapalua“, the Hawaiian word meaning “half“.
-Since Hawaiians feel the term has been culturally appropriated by people of part Asian descent, I intend the blog name to literally mean ‘half helpings’, as in reducing portion size because the USA is all about supersizing.
+Since Hawaiians feel the term has been culturally appropriated by people of part Asian descent, the blog name is intended to literally mean ‘half helpings’.
+Because the USA is all about supersizing.
 Taiwanese mum + German da = Eurasian offspring.

 How I Work

 What apps/software/tools can’t you live without?
 I regularly use the Strict Workflow extension on my Chrome which creates a 25min workflow/5min break that blocks me from distracting websites.
 I downloaded FocusWriter, but I need to use it more.
 For collaborations, I’ve been using Google Docs and Google Slides for easy live editing and tracking.

 What’s your best time-saving trick/life-hack?
 Do it now, cause you’ll forget later.

 What do you listen to while you work?
 Classical. (but Motown for fun)

 Are you more of an introvert or an extrovert?
 Introvert.
 INFJ to be exact.